MopuriAsii/Training-/notes.md

 3. many per tables

 if we have n non-clustered tables,deletion will take time because all the non clustered tables (n+1) must also be deleted

+in non clustrered, reading spped is fast and insertion and deletion is slow

 drop index index_name on table_name